shihansheriffesanjo/esanjo-way/content/people-ops/our-recruitment-process.md

 Finally you need to be clear on whether you’ve given the candidate a pass or a fail.
 Don’t forget to tag the rest of the recruitment team!

+## Cultural fit

+This is where we determine if the candidate fits into our awesome culture.
+When you schedule the call, you’ll be inviting the candidate to take a look at our websites and read through our handbook, the Esanjo Way.
+Make sure they have a couple of days to do this when scheduling.

+We use [Daily] (https://dashboard.daily.co/) for the screening so that we can see the candidate face to face.

+The cultural fit takes the form of a friendly chat.
+You’ll listen more than talk here.
+Again there are no right or wrong answers.
+Remember this is not a test - candidates do not need to know what’s in there word for word, nor do they need to know every single detail.
+We’re looking at what stood out and what appealed to them.
+We want to know what kind of people they are and what makes them tick.

+You’ll be asking the candidates about four questions; two general and two specific.
+An example of a general question would be; what did you think of our website and what stood out?
+A specific question would be; which is your favourite core value?
+We have a [list of questions] (https://docs.google.com/document/d/1PhiqO3z1aKcUlarY2Furf4CTUPGkOL_Gr4aH7Iogy3c/edit?usp=sharing) that you can pick from and even update if you like.

+The purpose of the cultural fit is to determine how the candidate would fit in and work with the other team members.
+Would they be able to adapt to the way we work and would they enjoy the way we work?
+Would we enjoy working with them?
+Do they share the same work ethic and values?
+Do they sound like they’d bring something positive to the team and enrich everyone’s working experience?

+If you’re not quite sure the candidate is a match or if they don’t answer in depth, throw in a few more questions just to be sure.
+Remember not everyone likes to talk a lot and this doesn’t mean that they’re not a good fit.
+Everyone is different so be adaptable.
+Some candidates are really excited about what they’ve read and have a lot to say.
+You may find that they’re answering your questions without you even having to ask them!
+Others may not be not so verbal.
+The idea is to focus on what they’re saying rather than how they’re saying it.

+Don’t forget to ask if the candidate has any questions, comments or suggestions.
+They usually do but if they don’t, it doesn’t mean that they’re not a good fit.

+If you think a candidate has too many ‘obvious’ questions it means they either haven’t taken the time to read through the information properly or haven’t understood what’s up there.
+Clearly these candidates are not a fit.

+The cultural fit screening should take about the same time as a phone screen - 10 to 15 minutes.
+Don’t be surprised though if it runs a bit longer.
+Be flexible but if it runs longer than 20 minutes, politely let the candidate know their time is up.
+You can invite candidates to email you any further questions they might have.

+Don’t forget to write up the screening, if not immediately, then as soon as possible after.
+You can use any format but it helps to quote some of the candidate’s actual words.
+This will give the others in the recruitment team a better idea of the person’s character.

+Finally if you think the candidate isn’t a good fit remember to say why.
+Go with your gut feeling.
+If there was something that sounded off or something the candidate let slip that didn’t feel right mention it even if you’re pushing the person forward.
+It will allow the recruitment team to follow up in more detail during the next stage.

+Don’t forget to tag the rest of the team!